vele616/monorepo/packages/jobboard/website/content/jobs/remote-marketing-specialist-b2b-nixa-io-TKfxV.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/nixa-io"
 companyWebsite: "http://www.nixa.io/"
-summary: "Nixa.io is searching for a remote marketing specialist that has 1-3 years of professional experience within marketing analytics, content writing, PPC channels, CMS and SEO."
+summary: "Nixa.io is searching for a Remote Marketing Specialist that has 1-3 years of professional experience within marketing analytics, content writing, PPC channels, CMS and SEO."
 summaryBackup: "Nixa.io is looking for a remote marketing specialist that has experience in: #marketing, #content, #analysis."
-featured: 20
+featured: 9
 ---

 ## Description